 Riverwest Neighborhood

-Riverwest is one of Milwaukee’s trendiest neighborhoods.
+Riverwest is one of Milwaukee’s most unique and lively neighborhoods.
 Situated between Capital Drive on the northern end, North Avenue on the southern end, and between the Milwaukee River and Holton Avenue, this neighborhood is known for its bohemian vibe, diversity, and eclectic collection of bars and restaurants.
-Riverwest has also become a popular living destination for college students, artists, musicians, and as a result, has a decidedly young and artsy feel.
-Check out below for a full guide to exploring the Riverwest neighborhood in Milwaukee.
+Riverwest has also become a popular living destination for college students, artists, musicians, and as a result, has a fun and artsy feel.

 History